mikljohansson/mbot-vision/README.md

 # MBot Vision

-Equip your [Makeblock mBot](https://www.makeblock.com/) with a cheap ESP32-CAM which uses machine learning to locate objects you train it to.
-The included example will make the mBot see and chase after colored balls!
+Equip your [Makeblock mBot](https://www.makeblock.com/) with a cheap ESP32-CAM and use machine learning to recognize objects you've train it to.
+The included example will make the mBot chase after colored balls!

-You can make it recognize other object types by recording some videos and retraining.
+You can make it recognize other types of objects by recording some videos and retraining.
 The [model/](model/) folder contains a dataset creation and model training pipeline.
 You can record your own videos and photos and drop them into the dataset folder to train on.

 The ESP32 communicates the object location to the mBot using a simple PWM encoding.
-This ensure it can be read from the kids-friendly Scratch / Blocks programming IDE.
-For example the kids can code up that if the object is seen to the right, go forward and slightly to the right, until the ultrasound sensor tells you it's close.
+This ensures the object position can be read from the kids-friendly Scratch / Blocks programming IDE.

-The ESP32 also includes a web-server which you can use to see the camera output, it can also show you the model inputs (low-res images) and outputs (object heatmaps).
+The ESP32 also includes a web-server with a camera live stream, so you can use to see what the robot sees when you drive it around.
+The live stream can also show you the model inputs (low-res images) and outputs (object heatmaps).

 # Programming the ESP32

 ## Inference engines

-This project uses a [ESP32 specific flavor](https://github.com/espressif/tflite-micro-esp-examples) of [TensorFlow Lite for Microcontrollers](https://github.com/tensorflow/tflite-micro) as the default inference engine.
+This project uses an [ESP32 specific flavor](https://github.com/espressif/tflite-micro-esp-examples) of [TensorFlow Lite for Microcontrollers](https://github.com/tensorflow/tflite-micro) as the default inference engine.

-There's also experimental support for [TinyMaix](https://github.com/sipeed/TinyMaix) but this inference engine doesn't support so many of the TFLite operators so you'll need to really strip down the model to be able to run it.
+There's also experimental support for [TinyMaix](https://github.com/sipeed/TinyMaix), but this inference engine doesn't support so many of the TFLite operators so you'll need to really strip down the model to be able to run it.

 ## Setup tflite-micro